Theft Verses Robbery

 Consequences for Colorado theft are contingent upon the value of the stolen items.
 Therefore, it is possible to be charged with a felony or a misdemeanor depending on the specifics of your case.

 If the value of the stolen items is less than $500 you will be charged with a Class 2 Misdemeanor and serve up to 12 months in prison, in addition to a fine of up to $1,000.
 For stolen items worth $500 and up to $1,000, you will be charged with a Class 1 Misdemeanor, garnering consequences of up to 18 months behind bars, as well as up to $5,000 in fines.
-For stolen property valued at between $1,000 and up to $20,000 you will be charged with a Class 4 Felony with penalties, including up to 6 years spent in prison, fines up to $500,000, and at least three years of parole.
-In cases were the stolen property exceeds $20,000 in value, you will be punished with a Class 3 Felony, up to 12 years spent in prison, up to $750,000 in fines, and at least five years of parole.
+For stolen property valued at between $1,000 and up to $20,000, you will be charged with a Class 4 Felony with penalties, including up to 6 years spent in prison, fines up to $500,000, and at least three years of parole.
+In cases where the stolen property exceeds $20,000 in value, you will be punished with a Class 3 Felony, up to 12 years spent in prison, up to $750,000 in fines, and at least five years of parole.

 Theft escalates to robbery when the person committing the theft uses force or the threat thereof to confiscate property from another.
 At times, it can be difficult to discern whether a person engaged in theft or robbery, leaving interpretation to the courts.

-In order for theft to escalate to robbery, specific conditions must be met, including the victim being present when the property is stolen, as well as the perpetrator using intimidation or force to steal the property.
+In order for a theft to escalate to robbery, specific conditions must be met, including the victim being present when the property is stolen, as well as the perpetrator using intimidation or force to steal the property.
 Be aware that you could still be charged with robbery even if you only used threats, without physically attacking the person or using a weapon.
 Thus, robbery can quickly become a gray area, making interpretation by the courts extremely important in the outcome of your case.

 Penalties for Colorado Robbery